ALLERGIES IN DOGS AND CATS

 Hyposensitization to the offending allergen(s) after extensive testing to determine what your pet is allergic to is another form of treatment.
 Injections are prepared containing specific amounts of offending allergen(s) to be administered on a regular basis.
 This allows the animal to build up a tolerance to the allergen(s).

-Food allergies are uncommon and digestive disease almost always occurs as well as skin problems.
+Food allergies are uncommon and digestive disease almost always occurs along with skin problems.
 Pets may be allergic to basic food ingredients.
 Most every commercial food contains some of the same ingredients that can cause allergies.
 New and specialized foods are now readily available to help both diagnose and treat these kinds of problems.
 These special diets can be used to help these pets.

 REMEMBER: Your pet is unique, and the type of medication, proper doses, and frequency of giving the medication may change or vary over time.
 Regular exams, testing and careful monitoring at home is essential for long-term success.
 Most allergies are not cured but rather, controlled!